zavideeva/devops/app_python/PYTHON.md

 4. requirements.txt file to provide all dependences that are used
 5. Using popular linter pylint (got score 10/10)
 6. Using Docker containers to containerize app

+## Lab 3
+Add unit test for my web application.

+The best practices that I used:
+1. A testing units focus on one tiny bit of functionality and prove it correct.
+2. Using long and descriptive names for testing functions.
+3. Test don't Duplicate Implementation Logic
+4. Using assert pattern to clearly define the phases of test case
+5. Test are isolated (The test are not be able to influence other tests.)